 The City of Whittlesea recognises that every person has a right to affordable, safe and stable housing to support their livelihood and sense of belonging.

-We recognise the definition of affordable housing in the Victorian Government Planning and Environment Act 1987, which outlines Affordable Housing, including social housing, as housing that is appropriate for the needs of very low to moderate income households.
+We recognise the definition of affordable housing in the Victorian Government Planning and Environment Act 1987, - affordable housing, including social housing; as housing that is appropriate for the needs of very low to moderate income households.

-More than 9,000 become homeless every year after leaving their home due to domestic and family violence (Everybody's Home and Equity Economics Report, July 2021).
+Many people become homeless every year after leaving their home due to domestic and family violence.

 The City of Whittlesea has far fewer social housing households compared with Greater Melbourne (1.3 per cent compared to 2.6 per cent).

 There are over 4,045 applicants waiting for social housing on the Victorian Housing Register in north east Melbourne (Whittlesea, Nillumbik, Darebin and Banyule).

 61 per cent of these people have priority access status.

 The availability of new rental housing stock that is affordable to lower income households has drastically declined in the City of Whittlesea from 65 per cent in 2006 to 9 per cent in 2018.

 The solution to these challenges requires multiple strategies and partnerships; however, local councils have an important role in facilitating high quality affordable housing developments for households on very low to moderate incomes.